 Eka is currently Co-Investigator of the EPSRC Global Research Challenges Fund project: A Clear Road Ahead- Developing a Combined Technological and Socio-Economic Approach to Freeing Affected Communities from Anti-Vehicle Landmines (2017-2019).

 Eka teaches on the MSc Degree Programmes at the King’s African Leadership Centre, undertakes supervision of PhD students and serves as admissions tutor for Postgraduate Degree programmes.
 She also teaches on the BA Degree Programme in International Development at the King’s Department of International Development.
-Eka is the International Lead for the African Leadership Centre and the King’s Department of International Development and sits on the King’s Global Challenges Research Fund Taskforce.
+Eka is the International Lead for the African Leadership Centre and the King’s Department of International Development.

 Eka has participated in a range of policy influencing projects including: contributing to a UK All Party Parliamentary Group on Africa Report on UK Trade with Africa in a Post-BREXIT era; co-authoring a research study on security and development in the Sahel for the United Nations Economic Commission for Africa; training of Liberian legislators on security sector reform oversight; contributing to the Economic Community of West African States (ECOWAS) Conflict Prevention Framework and co-authoring the Women Peace and Security Action Plan; participating in the European Union-Africa Research Network; and co-authoring a background document for the UK Department for International Development proposed framework for support to security and justice provision to the poor.

 Eka is on the Advisory Committee for Understanding and Supporting Creative Economies in Africa: Education, Networks and Policy Research Network (funded by the Arts and Humanities Research Council).
 She is also on the editorial review board of the Journal of Leadership and Developing Societies.